- My NYPL

 - Using the Library

 Small Business Services Directory

-Build Now-NY is an initiative designed to give New York State an edge in pre-permitting sites.
-Build Now-NY is creating an inventory of locations for a wide range of other business profiles, making them ready for development when the opportunity arises and even creating opportunity.
-Build Now-NY site profiles include high technology manufacturing; warehouse/distribution/e-commerce centers; and multi-tenant business and technology parks.
+Build Now-NY's Shovel Ready Program is an initiative designed to give New York State an edge by pre-permitting sites for development.
+Build Now Shovel Ready-NY offers an inventory of locations for a wide range of other business profiles, making them ready for development when the opportunity arises and even creating opportunity.
+The site profiles include high technology manufacturing; warehouse/distribution/e-commerce centers; and multi-tenant business and technology parks.

 Affiliated with the Business Outreach Center [BOC] Network and sponsored by the Greater Newark Enterprises Corporation, the Greater Newark Business Outreach Center [BOC] offers a variety of services to small business owners and to entrepreneurs.
 These services include business plan development, access to financing, marketing, import / export information, entrepreneurial training and licensing and permit information.
 For a complete list of Greater Newark's programs and services, call the Business Outreach Center or visit their website.

 A program of the West Brighton Community Local Development Corporation and a member of the Business Outreach Center network, with offices throughout the City, offers free counseling and referrals.
 After an initial intake and analysis of an ongoing or prospective business, counselors develop a needs assessment and work with clients to identify and take full advantage of appropriate specialized services, programs and financing sources.
 BOC counselors also provide essential follow-up and look for early warnings of problems, particularly in utilizing loans.
 Note: Other BOCs are located in Brooklyn, Chinatown, Upper Manhattan, and Corona Queens.
 Check listings in other boroughs or call the main office at 718-624-9115.
 Also offers free computer/internet seminars & networking, 3rd Wednesday evenings (S.I.
 Web Group).